git-ecosystem/git-credential-manager/docs/development.md

 ### Attaching to a running process

-If you want to debug an already running GCM Core process, set the `GCM_DEBUG` environment variable to `1` or `true`.
+If you want to debug an already running GCM process, set the `GCM_DEBUG` environment variable to `1` or `true`.
 The process will wait on launch for a debugger to attach before continuing.

-This is useful when debugging interactions between GCM Core and Git, and you want Git to be the one launching us.
+This is useful when debugging interactions between GCM and Git, and you want Git to be the one launching us.

 ### Collect trace output

-If you want to debug a release build or installation of GCM Core, you can set the `GCM_TRACE` environment variable to `1` to print trace information to standard error, or to an absolute file path to write trace information to a file.
+If you want to debug a release build or installation of GCM, you can set the `GCM_TRACE` environment variable to `1` to print trace information to standard error, or to an absolute file path to write trace information to a file.

 For example: